Pluritech/ng-adminLTE/README.md

   skin: 'skin-blue'
 };
 ```
-The avaiable skins are from AdminLTE template.
+The available skins are from AdminLTE template.
 So, you can access the documentation [here](https://adminlte.io/themes/AdminLTE/documentation/index.html)